 Don't be intimidated by an email or caller who suggests dire consequences if you do not immediately provide or verify financial information.

-Review account statements regularly to ensure all charges are correct.
-Regularly review account activity online to catch suspicious activity.
-If your account statement is late arriving in the mail, call to find out why.
+Review account statements regularly to ensure all transactions are correct, and online account activity to catch suspicious activity.

 1. If you fall victim to an attack, alert us immediately to protect yourself.
 Call 866.771.8924.